DoctorKhan/The-Social-Game-Book/src/50_conclusion/250_counter_strategy_principles.md

 **Ancestral memory** provides the wisdom and models that guide community building efforts.

 **Collective intelligence** enables communities to solve problems and create innovations that serve everyone's wellbeing.

+**Peace practice** creates the emotional and social stability that makes all other principles sustainable and effective.

 #### The Ripple Effect